Tulsidas

 Rambola Dubey (/hi/; 11 August 1511 – 30 July 1623), popularly known as Goswami Tulsīdās (/sa/), was a Vaishnava (Ramanandi) Hindu saint, devotee (भक्त) and poet, renowned for his devotion to the deity Rama.
 He wrote several popular works in Sanskrit, Awadhi, and Braj Bhasha, but is best known as the author of the Hanuman Chalisa and of the epic Ramcharitmanas, a retelling of the Sanskrit Ramayana, based on Rama's life, in the vernacular Awadhi language.

 Tulsidas spent most of his life in the cities of Banaras (modern Varanasi) and Ayodhya.
 The Tulsi Ghat on the Ganges in Varanasi is named after him.
 He founded the Sankat Mochan Hanuman Temple in Varanasi, believed to stand at the place where he had the sight of the deity.
 Tulsidas started the Ramlila plays, a folk-theatre adaptation of the Ramayana.

 He has been acclaimed as one of the greatest poets in Hindi, Indian, and world literature.
 The impact of Tulsidas and his works on the art, culture and society in India is widespread and is seen today in the vernacular language, Ramlila plays, Hindustani classical music, popular music, and television series.

 Transliteration and etymology

-The Sanskrit of Tulsidas can be translitreafynd in two ways.
+The Sanskrit name of Tulsidas can be transliterated in two ways.
 Using the original Sanskrit, the name is written as Tulasīdāsa.
 Using the Hunterian transliteration system, it is written as Tulsidas or Tulsīdās reflecting the vernacular pronunciation (since the written Indian languages maintain the vestigial letters that are no longer pronounced).
 The lost vowels are an aspect of the Schwa deletion in Indo-Aryan languages and can vary between regions.
 The name is a compound of two Sanskrit words: Tulasī, which is an Indian variety of the basil plant considered auspicious by Vaishnavas (devotees of god Vishnu and his avatars like Rama), and Dāsa, which means slave or servant and by extension, devotee.